-A Terminator I/O module assembly consists of an I/O module and a separate base, as shown below.
-A complete range of discrete modules which support 12/24 VDC, 110/220 VAC and up to 7A relay outputs is offered.
-The analog I/O modules provide 12 and 14 bit resolution and several selections of I/O signal ranges (including bipolar).
-The temperature input modules provide 16 bit resolution with several temperature input range selections.
+The DL205 PLC family has some of the most powerful I/O modules in the industry.
+A complete range of discrete modules which support 24VDC, 110/220 VAC and up to 10A relay outputs (subject to derating) are offered.
+The analog modules provide 12 and 16 bit resolution and several selections of input and output signal ranges (including bipolar).
+Several specialty modules are also available.

-Do-more Software System Requirements
+Do-more!
+Designer Software System Requirements

-The Do-more Designer Windows-based programming software works with Windows® XP (Home or Professional, 32-bit), Vista (Home, Basic, Premium, 32 or 64-bit), Windows 7 (Home, Professional, Ultimate, 32 or 64-bit) or Windows 8 (Home, Professional, Enterprise 32 or 64-bit; Windows 8 RT edition is NOT supported).
+The Do-more!
+Designer Windows-based programming software works with Windows® XP (Home or Professional, 32-bit), Vista (Home, Basic, Premium, 32 or 64-bit), Windows 7 (Home, Professional, Ultimate, 32 or 64-bit), Windows 8 & 10 (Home, Professional, Enterprise 32 or 64-bit; Windows 8 RT edition is NOT supported).